Shavkatjon-O/data-strcutures-and-algorithms/README.md

 <h3>Your must-have cheat sheet for Data Structures and Algorithms! 🚀  </h3>

 > Welcome to the Data Structures and Algorithms repository!
-This repository contains lecture notes and source code implementations of various data structures and algorithms in Python, Java, and C++.
+This repository contains lecture notes and source code implementations of various data structures and algorithms in C++, Java, and Python.

 Lecture notes and source codes on data structures and computer algorithms by [Shavkatjon-O](https://github.com/Shavkatjon-O).